-Artificial insemination by donor (AID), IUI with donor sperm or heterologous insemination is defined as one of the simplest fertility treatments available nowadays.
+Artificial insemination by donor (AID), IUI with donor sperm, or heterologous insemination is defined as one of the simplest fertility treatments available nowadays.
 The process requires neither surgery nor complex instruments.
 Provided that the woman meets all the requirements regarding tubal patency and ovarian function, AID is expected to guarantee a minimum success rate.
 Another option would be buying donor sperm at a bank and using it at home.

-A very common option chosen by single females and lesbian couples is that known as natural insemination (NI) by donor, which basically involves being inseminated through sexual intercourse.
+A very common option chosen by single females and lesbian couples are known as natural insemination (NI) by a donor, which basically involves being inseminated through sexual intercourse.
 However, the chances for pregnancy do not increase, given that the sperm has not gone through a capacitation and washing process.
 Moreover, it involves a series of risks due to the absence of a sperm donor contract stating that he relinquishes all his rights to the resulting child.

 Below you have an index with the 7 points we are going to deal with in this article.